HIOTio/original_HIOT/thing/README.md

 The Controller function is used as a control interface for any device that the Thing has been configured to control/interface with.
 There is no connection between the Sensor and Controller functions on any individual Thing.
 In other words, a reading on one Thing can be used to control a device connected to a different Thing.

-Things interface with Brokers (to receive commands) and Aggregators (to transmit sensor data)
+Things only interface with Brokers (to receive commands) and Aggregators (to transmit sensor data).

+A number of sample implementations are included, any of which can be extended and deployed into a real-world HIOT solution.